WebAudio/web-audio-cg/audio-device-client/explainer.md

 // Main process function of device client's global scope. const process = (input, output, contextCallback) {
   // |input| will be routed to Web Audio API's |context.source| node, and
-  // the result from context renderer will fill up |contextOutput|. contextCallback(input, contextOutput);
+  // the result from context renderer will fill up |contextOutput|.
+With the
+  // setting of 512 sample frames, this will pull the graph 4 times. contextCallback(input, contextOutput);

   // Takes the data rendered by AudioContext and perform custom processing to